Child Care Business Expansion Grant Program

 1. Businesses not actively licensed by the Connecticut Office of Early Childhood (OEC) as a family home (DCFH), group home (DCGH), or center (DCCC), and businesses without children currently enrolled.

-2. Businesses that were awarded a WBDC Emergency Grant, Emergency Facilities Grant, Expansion Grant or Equity Match Grant in the last 6 months (since April 2022).
+2. Businesses that were awarded a WBDC Start-up Grant, Emergency Facilities Grant, or Expansion Grant last round (May-August 2023) for the same license number.

 If there are more qualified applications than we can fund this round, priority will be given to the following programs: